 - DRYLAND FOR SWIMMING: Dryland training is designed to build strength, increase flexibility and to become a more well-rounded and agile athlete.
 Swimmers will learn age appropriate, simple body weight exercises that will strengthen their core and major muscle groups to complement the training done in the pool.

 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
-Your swimmer will learn from Brett how to handle fatigue in practice and races.
+Your swimmer will learn from Brett, Gary, and Staciana how to handle fatigue in practice and races.

 - RECOVERY: While training is important for swimming faster and gaining strength, recovery is just as important to make sure that you can keep training at a high level.
 While you can buy fancy products to help you recover, some of the most important things like getting enough sleep, staying hydrated, and stretching before and after practice are free!

-Swimmers and parents are invited to ask Brett questions during a Q&A session.
-Gain insight into his training philosophies, diet and nutrition, and recovery tactics for his swimmers.
+Swimmers and parents are invited to ask Brett, Gary, and Staciana questions during a Q&A session.
+Gain insight into their training philosophies, diet and nutrition, and recovery tactics for his swimmers.
 Get to know him and relate to his journey as inspiration for yourself.

-Learn the same drills that Brett teaches his swimmers to achieve fast and efficient techniques.
+Learn the same drills that Brett, Gary and Staciana provide their swimmers to achieve fast and efficient techniques.
 Then get the chance to practice and get feedback from an Olympic coach!

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Brett, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Brett, Gary, and Staciana, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!